The Nissan Kicks compact SUV comes in the price range of Rs 9.55 lakh – Rs 14.65 lakh.

 Nissan claims that the body of the Kicks is designed and built with GRAPHENE (Gravity-PhilicEnergy Absorption) Body Structure.
 This structure has inherent capabilities to absorb impact energy making the new Nissan Kicks stronger, safer and durable on Indian roads.
 Sporting bold stance, the face of the SUV looks aggressive and sporty.
 Upfront, the car gets signature V-motion grille with different honeycomb mesh design and wider ends than the global model.
 The SUV also features unique boomerang shaped projector headlights with LED and daytime running lamps and bold bumper with rectangular fog lamp housing.
 Read – Nissan Patrol, Pathfinder & Terra SUVs To Launch In India

-As mentioned above, the Nissan Kicks for India is longer, wider and taller than the global model.
+Compared to the Brazilian model, the India-spec Nissan Kicks is longer, wider and taller than the global model.
 It is around 89mm longer, 53mm wider and 66mm taller than the Brazilian-spec unit.
 In fact, the wheelbase of the SUV has been increased by 63mm to 2673mm, which liberates more cabin space and boot capacity.
 The overall length, width and height of the SUV stand at 4,384mm, 1,813mm, and 1,656mm respectively.
 It rides on a large wheelbase of 2,673mm, while the ground clearance stands at 200mm.
 Check Out – Nissan Terra 7-Seater SUV Pictures & Details

 Nissan Kicks Interior